Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 The corollary of the previous discussion is that the parametrizations (\ref{eq-psiS})--(\ref{eq-psiD1}) are incompatible with (\ref{eqGM3extra}), when the parameters of the radial wave functions are determined by available lattice QCD data.
 We can enforce the verification of the condition (\ref{eqGM3extra}) but then we fail to obtain an accurate description of the spacelike form factor data.

 To ensure the validity of Eq.~(\ref{eqGM3extra}), we consider then the parametrizations (\ref{eq-psiSb})--(\ref{eq-psiD1b}).
 The new expression for $\psi_S$ is compatible with a change of sign on the overlap integral ${\cal I}_S$.
 We modify also the expressions for $\psi_{D3}$ and $\psi_{D1}$ including a factor common to $\psi_S$.
 The expression for $\psi_{D1}$ is motivated by the relation between the overlap integrals ${\cal I}_S$ and ${\cal I}_{D1}$.
-As for $\psi_{D3}$, we use a dependence analogue to $\psi_{D1}$ for consistency with the $D$ state structure.
-The new form for $\psi_S$ can be used to induce a change of sign in the function $G_{M1}$, and to ensure that $G_{M1}$ and $G_{M3}$ have the same sign at large $Q^2$, according to ${\cal I}_S =2 b\, {\cal I}_{D1}$.
-The condition ${\cal I}_S = 2 b\, {\cal I}_{D1}$ may be difficult to impose analytically, but can be approximated numerically within a certain accuracy for a given region of $Q^2$, centered on a given large scale $\bar Q^2$, with a particular choice of parameters.
+As for $\psi_{D3}$, we use a dependence analog to $\psi_{D1}$ for consistency with the $D$-state structure.
+The parametrizations (\ref{eq-psiSb})--(\ref{eq-psiD1b}) are also compatible with the relations (\ref{eqInt-infty})~\cite{Note2}.
+The new form for $\psi_S$ can be used to induce a change of sign in the function $G_{M1}$ and to ensure that $G_{M1}$ and $G_{M3}$ have the same sign at large $Q^2$, according to ${\cal I}_S =2 b\, {\cal I}_{D1}$.
+The condition ${\cal I}_S = 2 b\, {\cal I}_{D1}$ may be difficult to impose analytically but can be approximated numerically within a certain accuracy for a given region of $Q^2$, centered on a given large scale $\bar Q^2$, with a particular choice of parameters.

-To the best of our knowledge this is the first time that the the relation (\ref{eqGM3extra}) is considered in the context of the $\frac{3}{2}^+$ baryon form factors, in general, and the $\Omega^-$ form factors in particular.
+To the best of our knowledge, this is the first time that the the relation (\ref{eqGM3extra}) is considered in the context of the $\frac{3}{2}^+$ baryon form factors, in general, and the $\Omega^-$ form factors in particular.

 We tested tentatively if there was a scale $\bar Q^2$ where the large $Q^2$ condition (\ref{eqGM3extra}) could be satisfied in the interval $[\bar Q^2 -\Delta Q^2,\bar Q^2 + 2 \Delta Q^2]$, for a given $\Delta Q^2$, with an accuracy better than $\epsilon$.
 We consider the upper limit $Q_p^2= \bar Q^2 + 2 \Delta Q^2$, with a difference $2 \Delta Q^2$ for $\bar Q^2$ to ensure a smoother convergence in the range between $ Q_m^2= \bar Q^2 -\Delta Q^2$ and $\bar Q^2 + \Delta Q^2$.